Edric-Matwiejew/more_with_bash/README.md

 	echo $PATH

 This contains a list of locations that Unix searches for executable files (starting from the first directory).
-For instance, if we use the command' 'whereis' to search for the location of the 'grep' program:
+For instance, if we use the command `/whereis` to search for the location of the `grep` program:

 	whereis 'grep'

-We see that it is located under '/bin'.
+We see that it is located under `/bin`.

 	echo $PATH | grep ':/bin:'